opportunity-hack/2020-summer-volunteer-internship/README.md

 ## 5. Volunteer registration and tracking
 #️⃣ Slack Channel: `#2020-vol-intern-volunteer-registration-and-tracking`

-There are a ton of non-profits that want to allow volunteers to register on their website, _Still working on these details_
+_Still working on these details_

+There are a ton of non-profits that want to allow volunteers to register on their website.
+Registration and signup is not new, and there is room to standardize how non-profits collect registrant data.
+Volunteers and clients have a need to create an account in order to allow the non-profit to offer services or ask for help from them.
+Once a volunteer is registered, they help the non-profit and their efforts need to be tracked so that the non-profit and the person can understand their contributions, for personal benefit, but also for tax reasons.

 Perform market research to recommend a system for all non-profts to use.